We're always warning you of the latest cybercrimes. Data breaches, ransomware and phishing attacks are constantly in the headlines.

 That makes it critical to install OS updates ASAP.
 Here are the steps to update both Apple iOS and Android OS:

 Go into your "Settings" app and select "General."
 From there, select "Software Update" and your iPhone will begin to check for updates.
-Then select "Download and Install."
+Then, if an update is available, select "Download and Install."

 Open Settings >> Tap About Phone >> Tap System Updates >> If there is an available update tap Restart and Install.